This article discusses how to remove a fishhook that is stuck in the skin.

 - First, wash your hands with soap and water or use a disinfecting solution.
 Then wash the skin surrounding the hook.

-- Put a loop of fish line through the bend of the fishhook so that a quick jerk can be applied and the hook can be pulled out directly in line with the shaft of the hook.
+- Put a loop of fish line or string through the bend of the fishhook so that a quick jerk can be applied and the hook can be pulled out straight backward, directly in line with the shaft of the hook.

 - Holding onto the shaft, push the hook slightly downwards and inwards (away from the barb) so as to disengage the barb.